Castleblayney: Geography

 The town lies above the western shore of Lough Muckno, the largest lake in County Monaghan.
 The River Fane flows eastwards from the lake to the Irish Sea at Dundalk in County Louth.
 As the Irish name of the lake ('the place where pigs swim') suggests, the area is associated with the Black Pig's Dyke, also known locally in parts of Counties Cavan and Monaghan as the Worm Ditch, an ancient Iron Age boundary of Ulster.

 A few miles to the north-east is the highest elevation in County Monaghan, 'Mullyash', at altitude 317 m (1,034 ft).
-Markets and fair days were held in the town since the 17th century, but these no longer take place.

 History

 The area was originally known as Baile na Lorgan ("town of the long low ridge"), anglicised as 'Ballynalurgan'.
-It was also sometimes called Caisleán Mathghamhna.
+It was also sometimes called Caisleán Mathghamhna ('MacMahon Castle' or 'Castle MacMahon').